Rock Machine MC criminal allegations and incidents: United States

-In November 2017, it was announced that Rock Machine patches were being fraudulently sold in the United States by self-proclaimed Rock Machine World President Suat Erköse.
+In November 2017, it had been announced that Rock Machine patches were being fraudulently sold in the United States by self-proclaimed Rock Machine World President Suat Erköse.
 In exchange for the $300, the individuals would receive a patch and inclusion into the Rock Machine Motorcycle Club, this came along with accusations in the motorcycle community of the Rock Machine becoming an "internet club".
 But once paid, the patches were never sent to recipients.
 Suat denies these accusations.

 The legitimate Rock Machine Motorcycle Club established itself in the United States during 2008, with permission and guidance from then Canadian Rock Machine leader Sean Brown.
 The US RMMC Nomads were formed and began recruiting veteran ex-members of Vagos MC, Mongols, Hells Angels and the Ching-a-Ling Motorcycle Clubs.
 They also had chapters from Avengers MC, Kingsmen MC, Sadistic Souls MC and Wrecking Crew becoming probationary chapters for the beginning of the Rock Machine United States, which as of 2021 has 8 chapters.

 When asked about the situation a former longtime member of the Rock Machine USA said:

 It wasn't like that for us, We were doing background checks on potential members.
 At first, we were bringing in guys that wanted to leave their 1% nation to join us.
 We had ex Vagos, Mongols, Hells Angels, Chingalings, To name a few.
 We would let in members of 1% Support as Probationary.
 We had guys from the Avengers, Kingsmen, Sadistic Souls, Wrecking Crew, all over from Florida up to Connecticut.
 We didn't want fresh guys to start or weekenders.
 We needed guys who would fight because we realized we would have to.
 Everyone can say they will make a stand but to actually do so is something else.
 We soon after began prospecting people who wanted to come around in the states where chapters were started.
 It did cost $400, as with any club you join it costs money, and this was to pay for a background check and your patch set.

 The fraudulent scam did lead to friction between Suat's faction and the genuine Rock Machine MC USA, after he attempted to form a chapter in Las Vegas, Nevada.

 Yes.
 He attempted to open a Las Vegas chapter with Two guys in Nevada.
 We promptly handled that situation.
 Suat finally agreed to knock it off as long as we didn't publicly talk shit about him.
 He was hoping we would embrace his bullshit world (Facebook) chapter.

 The Rock Machine chapter in Connecticut which now acts as the head chapter of the United States was formed in 2015 and a later interview with a current member, former President of the club in the US and current Rock Machine USA spokesperson, cleared up the situation, and when asked about the selling of patches online he stated: